For people living with the long-term effects of brain injury, the idea of dating can be a daunting and challenging prospect.

-“Sometimes you don’t want advice; you just need someone to listen.
-He was great at that.”
+“Sometimes you don’t want advice; you just need someone to listen.”

 It wasn’t long until the pair met up in person.
-To help make the date as easy as possible, she put in place some simple steps.
+To help make the date as easy as possible, Kathryn put in place some simple steps.

 She said: “Our first meet up was in a local bar.
-We had something to eat and a drink, and then he drove us to a local park and we sat watching the world go by for a short time.
+We had something to eat and a drink before watching the world go by for a short time in a nearby park.